BeRepublic/android-core-omvp/README.txt

     6. To use Crashlytics, configure app/fabric.properties.
 To personalize configuration like distribution or release notes, modify preferences in build.gradle.

-    7. Define what languages will be use the application in com.omvp.app.injector.module.LocaleModule
+    7. Define what languages will use the application in com.omvp.app.injector.module.LocaleModule

     8. Defines path to store pictures in device in: (Replace package com.omvp.app by yours)